ncbi/CF-random_software/README.md

 ```

 3. Add additional libries to conda environment<br>
-Please check out your miniconda environment after finished the first step.<br>
+Please check out your conda environment after finished the first step.<br>
-The name of miniconda environment would be the installed directory.
+The name of conda environment would be the installed directory.
 ```
 conda activate <your localfolabfold environment>
 conda env update --file CF-random.yml --prune